Adedeji

 unique in his own ways.

-style and I even enjoy listening to some of his songs, but I have noticed his penchant
+and I even enjoy listening to some of his songs, but I have noticed his

-for what I call blasphemous lyrics in recent times.
-It took a visit to a friend's cafe
+what I call blasphemous lyrics in recent times.
+It took a visit to a friend's

 where he kept playing current tracks of Olamide for me to take